Brewers vs. Orioles Player Props Betting Odds

 Yelich Stats

-- Yelich has seven doubles, seven home runs, 28 walks and 25 RBI (52 total hits).
-He's also stolen 14 bases.
+- Yelich has nine doubles, seven home runs, 29 walks and 25 RBI (55 total hits).
+He has swiped 16 bases.

 Yelich Recent Games